MicrosoftDocs/sql-docs/docs/reporting-services/access-report-server-items-using-url-access.md

   - "referencing URL items for report server access"
   - "URL access [Reporting Services], report servers"
 ---
-# Access report server items using URL access
+# Access report server items by using URL access
   This topic describes how to access catalog items of different types in a report server database or in a SharePoint site using *rs:Command*=*Value*.
 It is not necessary to actually add this parameter string.
 If you omit it, the report server evaluates the item type and selects the appropriate parameter value automatically.
 However, using the *rs:Command*=*Value* string in the URL improves the performance of the report server.

  Note the `_vti_bin` proxy syntax in the examples below.
 For more information about using the proxy syntax, see [URL access parameter reference](../reporting-services/url-access-parameter-reference.md).